 It’s normal to want to reach goals, and it’s normal to feel a little disappointed when we don’t.
 Still, it’s important, in fact, crucial to check in with yourself and see whether those goals and expectations are really your own.

-When we listen too closely to others’ expectations, we might forget that we are responsible for our own lives and don’t need to feel bad if what we live doesn’t meet someone else’s standards or expectations.
+When we listen too closely to others’ expectations, we may forget that we are responsible for our own lives and don’t need to feel bad if the life we live doesn’t meet someone else’s standards or expectations.

 If you feel like something is wrong with you, consider what’s happening in your life.
 Are you under a lot of stress?
 Being stressed and becoming overwhelmed are some of the most common causes of physical, mental, and emotional health issues.